deepclause/deepclause-sdk/README.md

 This means that DML tools and agents can execute arbitrary shell commands without escaping to your host system.

+## Beyond Markdown: Why Logic Programming?

+Markdown skills are great for simple, linear workflows.
+But real-world tasks often need:

+- **Branching logic** - Try approach A, fall back to B if it fails
+- **Iteration** - Process a list of items one by one
+- **State management** - Isolate context between sub-tasks
+- **Error recovery** - Handle failures gracefully
+- **Composition** - Build complex skills from simpler ones

+When you give markdown instructions to a typical agentic loop, there's no guarantee these requirements will actually be followed—the LLM might ignore the fallback logic or skip items in a list.

+By compiling to Prolog, you get **guaranteed execution semantics**: backtracking ensures fallbacks happen, recursion processes every item, and unification binds variables correctly.
+You define *what* should happen—the runtime guarantees *how*.

 ## Spec-Driven Development That Compiles

 [Spec-driven development](https://martinfowler.com/articles/exploring-gen-ai/sdd-3-tools.html) proposes writing specifications before code, with the spec becoming the source of truth.
 Current SDD tools (Kiro, spec-kit, Tessl) generate elaborate markdown artifacts that are then fed to coding agents—but the output is still non-deterministic, and you end up reviewing both specs *and* generated code.